mattdesl/klasse/README.md

 Keywords:

 - `Extends`: Optional.
 Specifies the base class for prototype chain.
 - `Mixins`: Optional.
-Can be an array, or just a single mixin.
-A mixin is a lightweight object or a `Class` (i.e. function) which defines methods, properties, and so forth to be added directly to a class prototype.
+Can be an array of mixins, or just a single mixin.
+A mixin is an object or Class which defines methods, properties, and so forth to be added directly to a class prototype.
 - `initialize`: Optional.
 The constructor method, generally a named function for clearer debugging.
 If not specified, and a base class is given to `Extends`, the constructor will default to calling the base class constructor.
 Otherwise, an empty constructor will be used.

 ## performance & V8 optimizations in mind